-Discrimination Complaints
+General Housing Discrimination Complaints

 If an applicant or tenant family believes that any family member has been discriminated against by the PHA, the family should advise the PHA.
-HUD requires the PHA to make every reasonable attempt to determine whether the applicant or tenant family's assertions have merit and take any warranted corrective action.
+The PHA should make every reasonable attempt to determine whether the applicant or tenant family's assertions have merit and take any warranted corrective action.

-In all cases, the PHA may advise the family to file a fair housing complaint if the family feels they have been discriminated against under the Fair Housing Act.
+In all cases, the PHA will advise the family that they may file a fair housing complaint if the family feels they have been discriminated against under the Fair Housing Act.